kirthana008/phishing-simulator-CS-Project/README.md

 # CSProject
 TMI4133 Computer Security 24/25 Project Purpose

-Developed a phishing simulation web application using Flask and Python to replicate real-world credential harvesting attacks.
-The system captures user login credentials and implements a Time-based One-Time Password (TOTP) mechanism using PyOTP to simulate multi-factor authentication (MFA).
-This project demonstrates how phishing attacks operate while emphasizing the importance of MFA in preventing unauthorized access.
+A web-based phishing simulation system developed using Python and Flask to demonstrate credential harvesting techniques and the role of multi-factor authentication (MFA) in cybersecurity.
+The system simulates a login flow, captures user inputs in a controlled environment, and implements Time-based One-Time Password (TOTP) verification using PyOTP to illustrate how MFA enhances security.

 # stolen_credentials.json
 User credentials are stored locally in a JSON file for simulation purposes (excluded from this repository for security and ethical considerations).